-In the prototyping phase, as a sprint master, I emphasized to the team the "fake it" philosophy for prototyping, assigned roles to team members and helped the team decide on the right tool for prototyping.
-The team decided to use Google Slides for prototyping as it allowed synchronized collaborations.
+In the prototyping phase, as a sprint master, I emphasized to the team the "fake it" philosophy for prototyping, assigned roles to team members, and helped the team decide on the right tool for prototyping.
+The group decided to use Google Slides for prototyping as it allowed synchronized collaborations.

 Screenshots from the prototype

-In the testing phase, I interviewed our target customers, asked them to complete tasks with the prototype and asked questions to understand what they think.
-In addition, I asked the team to make notes on interviewees' reactions.
+In the testing phase, I interviewed our target customers, asked them to complete tasks with the prototype, and asked questions to understand their thoughts.
+In addition, I asked the team to make notes on the interviewees' reactions.